List of IP protocol numbers

-This is a list of the IP protocol numbers found in the field Protocol of the IPv4 header and the Next Header field of the IPv6 header.
+This is a list of the IP protocol numbers found in the 8-bit Protocol field of the IPv4 header and the 8-bit Next Header field of the IPv6 header.
 It is an identifier for the encapsulated protocol and determines the layout of the data that immediately follows the header.
-Both fields are eight bits wide.
+Because both fields are eight bits wide, the possible values are limited to the 256 values from 0 (0x00) to 255 (0xFF), of which just over half had been allocated As of 2025.

 Protocol numbers are maintained and published by the Internet Assigned Numbers Authority (IANA).